-Since its launch, the CVS Beauty Mark initiative resulted in more than 2,700 posts of unaltered social media content, in addition to all beauty marketing and in-store brand partner imagery.
+Since its launch, the CVS Beauty Mark initiative resulted in more than 3,000 posts of unaltered social media content, in addition to all beauty marketing and in-store brand partner imagery.
+They've also inspired other brands to join in on the movement, including Olay, Flower Beauty, and more.
 In a world of unrealistic beauty standards, it's refreshing to see such large corporations pushing for change — and standing by transparency in order to make it happen.

 This story was originally published Jan.
 15, 2018.